-Review and Take Action to Grant Initial Program Approval for New Credential Programs.
-This is also one of the major ongoing tasks of the COA.
+Review and take action to grant initial program approval for new credential programs.
+This is also one of the major ongoing tasks of the Committee on Accreditation.
 The COA has developed procedures for handling the submission of proposed credential programs from Commission-approved institutions.
 Programs are only granted initial approval when reviewers have determined that all Commission standards are met and after COA acts to approve.
 This review process continued in 2018-19.
 Because institutions may submit program proposals any time throughout the year, the Commission attempts to find reviewers willing and able to review the documents as soon as possible.
 As a result, the vast majority of the reviews for new program proposals are conducted remotely with reviewers being sent the documents and devoting time on their own schedule, at their homes or offices, working via technology with their initial program review partner.
 A total of 18 new programs were approved by the COA in 2018-19.
 The list of these new programs is included in Section II of this report.
 Staff is currently reviewing ways in which to streamline this process as it is challenging to find sufficient number of reviewers who are willing to do this work.

-Establish New COA Review Process for Initial Program Approval for Institutions Recently Approved for Provisional Approval by the Commission.
+Establish New COA Review Process for Initial Program Approval for Institutions Recently Approved for Provisional Approval by the Commission

 In 2018-19, the COA began using a new program approval process for institutions that were recently granted provisional approval by the Commission.
 After the reviewers had determined that all standards for a new program proposal from a provisionally approved institution were met, all of the documentation was provided to the COA prior to its approval.
-Additionally, personnel from the institution were invited to attend the COA meeting to respond to questions about the proposed program.
-In the past, any documentation on any program proposal was available to the members of COA at their request, however, this new process provides the COA with more information about the program proposal than was made routinely available in the past.
+Additionally, personnel from the institution is invited to attend the COA meeting to respond to questions about the proposed program.
+In the past, any documentation on any program proposal was available to the members of COA at their request, however, this new process provides the COA with more information about the program proposal than was made routinely available to the COA in the past.